Renater/esup-otp-manager/CONFIGURATION.md

 ```

 Unless a userDB is configured in esup-otp-api, only users which successfully
-authenticated on the manager at least once will be known from the API, and
+authenticated on the manager at least once will be known from the API,
-available for research operations.
+and be searched either by name or identifier.
+Other users can be searched by
+identifier only.

 ### Backend configuration